 Figure Out How Much Camber You Need

-The best way to gauge how much camber you should add is to first establish why you want to add camber.
+The best way to gauge how much camber you should add is to first establish why you want to add some in the first place.

 If show-car set up is what you’re after, then that’s a completely different story.
 But if you want functional camber, then you should start by measuring the temperature across your tires immediately after a few laps on the track or your usual route on the street.

 If the outer part of your tire is a lot warmer than the inner part, then that’s a good indication that you need to add more negative camber.
-But, if the inner part of your tire is a lot warmer than the outside, it means that you’re already running too much negative camber.
+But, if the inner part of your tire is a lot warmer than the outside, it means that you could add some positive camber instead.

 What you want is a nice and even temperature across both sides.
 The best way to do this is by using a pyrometer.
 You can also use an infrared temperature sensor but we find that it’s rather inefficient — it only measures the surface temperature of your tires whereas a pyrometer can read temperatures deep within the tire tread.